Justin Rose Betting Profile: The Sentry - PGA TOUR

 Rose's Recent Performances

-- Over his last five appearances, Rose has one top-10 finish and two top-20 finishes.
+- Rose has posted one top-10 finish and two top-20 finishes over his last five events.

-- He's qualified for the weekend in three of his last five tournaments.

 - Rose has finished with a score lower than the tournament average in three of his last five appearances.

-- He has carded an average score of -8 over his last five appearances.
+- He has finished with an average score of -8 those three times he's made the cut.

 Rose's Advanced Stats and Rankings